Cureality Proficiency Certifications and Awards X

 Some of the ingredients

-Making yogurt out of Lactobacillus reuteri is really a simple, straightforward process that I have been talking about for the past year.
+Making yogurt out of Lactobacillus reuteri is really a simple, straightforward process.
 But some people get tripped up on the details, lamenting the thin, sour, or discolored end-result they obtain.

 So here is the simple recipe, step-by-step to minimize your potential for making mistakes.
-Truly: I have made something like 60-70 batches with not a single failure.
+Truly: I have made >100 batches with not a single failure.
 You can do this, too.

 Why do this?
 Well, if you are new to this conversation, you will be excited to know that the yogurt is really not about yogurt, as conventional yogurts achieve none of these effects.
 This “yogurt” fermented with two unconventional strains of Lactobacillus reuteri achieve effects that include: